List of Little Britain characters: Benjy

-Benjy is a man with an unusual obsession with Black British men (whom he refers to as his "Black friends").
+Benjy is a white man with an unusual obsession with Black British men (whom he refers to as his "Black friends").
 Only one sketch featuring him was made, in which he is seen to host a party whose invitees consist solely of this demographic.
 He is uncomfortable when one of the invitees brings along a White British friend of his (played by Lucas), and only admits him after getting an absolute reassurance that the friend is not a racist.
 Throughout the sketch, he is seen to make constant politically incorrect remarks, to the discomfort of his party guests.